wgmo/graphtik/docs/source/arch.rst

         A global `configurations` flag that when set with :func:`.abort_run()` function, it halts the execution of all currently or future `plan`\s.

-        It is reset automatically on every call of :meth:`.NetworkOperation.compute()` (after a successful intermediate :term:`compilation`), or manually, by calling :func:`.reset_abort()`.
+        It is reset automatically on every call of :meth:`.Pipeline.compute()` (after a successful intermediate :term:`compilation`), or manually, by calling :func:`.reset_abort()`.